the paratheatre workings

 Antero:

 Very important.
-And it’s, to me, one of the critical points absent from most ritual technologies that I have come across, this absence of any kind of return or dis-identifying process which I find quite critical to restoring balance and equilibrium and it’s a way of returning to the standard level of your personality – so you’re not walking out of the room as some kind of god or goddess. (also see "Paratheatre and self-delusion")
+It's one of the critical points absent from most ritual technologies that I have come across, this absence of any kind of return or dis-identifying process critical to restoring balance and equilibrium.
+That way, you’re not walking out of the room shot up withy yourself as some kind of god or goddess. (also see "Paratheatre and self-delusion")

 Jessica: It’s hard sometimes – because you encounter such nice states… and you just want to stay there.